cran/LikertMakeR/README.md

 A Likert scale is the mean, or sum, of several ordinal rating scales.
-They are bipolar (usually “agree-disagree”) responses to propositions that are determined to be moderately-to-highly correlated and capturing various facets of a theoretical construct.
+They are bipolar (usually “agree-disagree”) responses to propositions that are determined to be moderately-to-highly correlated among each other, and capturing various facets of a theoretical construct.

 Rating scales are not continuous or unbounded.